zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 *To setup local environment used below follow recommendations from [Project templates](../../starter-guide/using-project-templates.md#advanced-guide).*

-In [`pipelines/batch_inference.py`](../../../../../examples/e2e/pipelines/batch_inference.py) you can find an example using `ExternalArtifact` concept to share Artifacts produced by training pipeline inside batch inference pipeline.
+In [`pipelines/batch_inference.py`](../../../../../examples/e2e/pipelines/batch_inference.py), you can find an example using the `ExternalArtifact` concept to share Artifacts produced by a training pipeline inside a batch inference pipeline.

-On ETL stage pipeline developer can pass `sklearn.Pipeline` fitted during training for feature preprocessing and apply it to transform inference input features.
+On the ETL stage pipeline, developers can pass a `sklearn.Pipeline` fitted during training for feature preprocessing and apply it to transform inference input features.
-With this we ensure that exactly same feature preprocessor used during training will be used during inference.
+With this, we ensure that the exact same feature preprocessor used during training will be used during inference.

 ```python
     ########## ETL stage  ##########